pendo-io/pendo-mobile-sdk/android-integration/expo_rn-android.md

 # Expo using React Navigation

-### 1. Add Pendo dependency
 ### Requirements:
-We support a codeless solution for Expo Sdk 41-48 using react-navigation 5+.<br>
+- We support a codeless solution for Expo Sdk 41-48 using react-navigation 5+.<br>
-Note that for the codeless solution to work, all the elements *MUST be wrapped in react-native ui components*.<br>
+- For the codeless solution to work, all the elements *MUST be wrapped in react-native ui components*.<br>
-As with other analytics tools, we are dependent on react-navigation [screen change callbacks](https://reactnavigation.org/docs/screen-tracking/) which means that codeless tracking analytics is available for screen components only.
+- As with other analytics tools, we are dependent on react-navigation [screen change callbacks](https://reactnavigation.org/docs/screen-tracking/) which means that codeless tracking analytics is available for screen components only.

+### Step 1.
+Add Pendo dependency

 In the root folder of your expo app, run the following: